See Terminology for an explanation of supply chain model.

 with Google Cloud Build, but using custom build steps provided over RPC.

-Solution: Policy rejects because the build steps did not come from the expected
+Solution: Verifier rejects because the build steps did not come from the

-Threat: Build using the expected CI/CD process, source location, and branch/tag, but using a target or entry point that is not intended for release.
+Threat: Build using the expected CI/CD process, source location, and branch/tag, but using a parameter that injects unofficial behavior.

 Adversary builds from the